How long patients wait for admission from elective surgery waiting lists is a measure of the accessibility of elective surgery.

 Waiting times

-- there were 24,800 admissions (4.3%) from public hospital elective surgery waiting lists for patients who identified as Aboriginal and/or Torres Strait Islander
+- there were 28,441 admissions (4.2%) from public hospital elective surgery waiting lists for patients who identified as First Nations people

-- the time within which 50% of Indigenous Australians were admitted for their awaited procedure was greater than that for other Australians (52 days and 39 days, respectively)
+- the time within which 50% of First Nations people were admitted for their awaited procedure was greater than that for Other Australians (60 days and 48 days, respectively)

-- the greatest difference in the time within which 50% of patients were admitted was for Myringoplasty/tympanoplasty (182 days for Indigenous Australians, and 287 days for Other Australians)
+- the greatest difference in the time within which 50% of patients were admitted was for Myringoplasty/tympanoplasty (116 days for First Nations people, and 305 days for Other Australians)

 Separation rates

-A separation rate ratio (SRR) greater than 1.0 indicates that the separation rate for an intended procedure for Indigenous Australians was higher than for other Australians admitted for the same intended procedure.
+A separation rate ratio (SRR) greater than 1.0 indicates that the separation rate (hospitalisations per unit of population) for an intended procedure for First Nations people was higher than for Other Australians admitted for the same intended procedure.

-- for 20 of the 25 intended procedures, the SRR indicate that the separation rates for Indigenous Australians were at least 50% higher than the rates for other Australians
+- for 14 of the 24 intended procedures, the SRR indicate that the separation rates for First Nations people were at least 50% higher than the rates for Other Australians

 Changes over time

-- the proportion of Indigenous Australians admitted from public hospital elective surgery waiting lists increased by 0.7% from 3.6% to 4.3%
+- the proportion of First Nations people admitted from private hospital elective surgery waiting lists increased by approximately 0.9 percentage points from 1.9% to 2.8%

-- the difference in time within which 50% of Indigenous Australians were admitted for their awaited procedure compared to that of other Australians increased from 9 days (50 and 41 days respectively) to 13 days (52 and 39 days respectively).
+- the difference in time within which 50% of First Nations people were admitted for their awaited procedure compared to that of Other Australians increased from 11 days (53 and 41 days respectively) to 12 days (60 and 48 days, respectively).

 Remoteness area of usual residence